 Acne is one of the most common skin disorders that affect individuals of all ethnicities and genders.
 This skin problem can progress to acne papules if left untreated.
 Acne papules can be unpleasant due to their appearance.
 In addition, they can be triggered by various factors, making them tough to manage.
 This article will go over all you need to know about acne papules, what causes them, how to get rid of them, and when to see a dermatologist.
 Keep reading to know more!

 What Are Acne Papules?

 Acne papules are small, red, bumpy blemishes that appear on the skin’s surface.
 Such papules caused by acne typically measure between 5 mm and 1 cm.
-While they are not a major cause of concern, their high visibility can be damaging to your self-confidence.
-Furthermore, they affect your skin’s appearance and texture permanently or semi-permanently.
+While they are not a major cause of concern, their high visibility can be damaging to an individual’s self-confidence.
+Furthermore, affect the skin’s appearance and texture permanently or semi-permanently.

 It is worth mentioning here that acne papules and pustules are not the same, and we will be elaborating on their differences in a later section.
-On that note, let us take a look at how you can recognize papules caused by acne.
+On that note, let us take a look at how to recognize papules caused by acne.

 How To Recognize Acne Papules

-To effectively recognize them, you need to first understand what papules look like.
+To effectively recognize them, we must understand what papules look like.

-Acne papules are small, red lesions that are less than 1 cm in size, i.e., approximately the width of your fingernail.
+Acne papules are small, red lesions that are less than 1 cm in size, i.e., approximately the width of a fingernail.

 You may normally find these acne papules on your face, especially on the chin and cheeks, and upper back.
 On rare occasions, you may discover them on your chest, neck, and shoulders.

-Typically, these papules are accompanied by redness around the eruption, bumpy skin texture, flat tops, and itching.
+Typically, these papules are accompanied by redness around the eruptions, bumpy skin texture, a flat top, and itching.